KoSKuma/ffxiv-google-apps-script/GETTING_STARTED.md

 3. **Pull if you must edit online** - If you edit in Apps Script editor, `clasp pull` immediately
 4. **Commit regularly** - Use Git to track your changes
 5. **Test thoroughly** - Test in Google Sheets after each push
+6. **Store spreadsheet IDs in Config.gs** - If working with multiple sheets, keep IDs in your config

 ## Next Steps